-Facebook currently integrates with BigCommerce, Google Tag Manager, Magento, Segment, Shopify, Wix and WooCommerce.
-If you’re using any of those, simply select your platform and follow Facebook’s step-by-step instructions.
+Facebook currently integrates with BigCommerce, Google Tag Manager, Magento, Segment, Shopify, Wix, and WooCommerce.
+If you’re using any of these, simply select your platform and follow Facebook’s step-by-step instructions.

 If not, Facebook still makes installing the pixel easy on any site.
 All you need to do is copy and paste the code between the <head> tags on your site.
 Most platforms should provide simple instructions for how to edit this section.